c410-f3r/oapth/README.md

     +-- 1__something_fancy.sql (Migration)
 ```

-* `Group`: A set of migrations that must also contain an unique version and a name.
-* `Migration`: A migration that is executed once and can't be modified.

 The SQL file itself is composed by two parts, one for migrations (`-- oapth UP` section) and another for rollbacks (`-- oapth DOWN` section).

 ```sql